LOLBAS-Project/LOLBAS/README.md

 As with many open-source projects, this one is the product of a community and we would like to thank ours:

-* The domain http://lolbins.com has been registered by an unknown individual and redirected it to this project.
+* The domain http://lolbins.com has been registered by an unknown individual and redirected it to the old version of this project.
 * The domain http://lolbas-project.com has been registered by Jimmy (@bohops).
 * The logos for the project were created by Adam Nadrowski (@_sup_mane).
 We #@&!!@#! love them.